Time and Place

 Acrylic on canvas, self framed.
 29.5" x 20.5" $1250

 Acrylic on canvas, framed.
 20" x 24" $950

 This is the every woman who cares for others, loves her lover and is at one with the moon and nature.
 Find your own symbols.

 Acrylic on canvas 28" x 22" $1225

 This could have gone into the "Waiting" series, but the series never got very far.
-The following two paintings were always meant to be in the "Waiting" group.
-How much time do we spend our productive time, just waiting for the next thing to happen.
+This and the following painting were always meant to be in the "Waiting" group.
+How much of our productive time do we spend just waiting for the next thing to happen.
 This young lady has waited long enough.